bryantheastronaut/render-props-context/README.md

 ```

 A bit of cool stuff going on here -- We are using a Fragment in _App.js_.
 This is a utility of React which lets you wrap components with something to ensure there is only one child, but will not render anything to the DOM.
-This saves us from using unnecessary div's or other wrapper elements to keep our code cleaner.
+This saves us from using unnecessary div's or other wrapper elements to keep our DOM render cleaner.

 Other than that, this is a pretty simple application.
 We call FrontPage.js which maps over whatever data we pass to it, rendering each SingleItem containing info on it.
 Clicking on a SingleItem will open up the ItemDetails modal, where we will (eventually) be fetching more data to load asyncronously.

 ## Writing a DataFetcher component

 Now the fun begins!
 What we want to do is write a wrapper component we can use to fetch data (normally from a server, but we will be faking it for this example).
 This component can track when the data is loading, handle passing the data down once fetched.
 This is really cool because once we write it, we can use it wherever we want!
 We can use this same component to load the list of our data we are passing into FrontPage as we use with ItemDetails!

-Wow!

 First we just want to make a component which takes a function as a child and renders it, passing in the relevant bits of state.
 These bits of state be a loading boolean and whatever shape your data will take.
 We will also write a fake fetch method that sets hardcoded data after a timeout (to fake an async call).
 We wont do it here, but you could also catch any errors during the fetch and pass them along with the loading and data props for nice, consistent error handling.